nesi/support-docs/docs/General/FAQs/How_can_I_let_my_fellow_project_team_members_read_or_write_my_files.md

 [//]: <> (REMOVE ME IF PAGE VALIDATED)
 [//]: <> (vvvvvvvvvvvvvvvvvvvv)
-!!! info
+!!! warning
     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED)

-!!! info See also
+!!! prerequisite See also
      [File permissions and
      groups](https://support.nesi.org.nz/hc/en-gb/articles/360000205435)